 Learn more about guitar chords here.

 How you structure your practice sessions is just as important as your group guitar classes or individual lessons.
 Follow these 11 tips to get the most out of your practice time and learn the guitar even faster!

 If you’re new to the guitar, we recommend practicing every day for at least 30 minutes.
 If you can practice for an hour every day, even better!
-If you have a busy schedule and can only practice Monday through Friday, that’s ok too.
+If you have a busy schedule and can only fit in smaller chunks of practice time, that’s okay too.

-A little bit of practice is always better than nothing; just make sure you’re practicing frequently and regularly to get the most out of your classes or lessons.
+A little bit of practice is always better than nothing; just make sure you’re practicing frequently and regularly to get the most out of your online guitar lessons.

+What are some easy songs to play on guitar?
 After you learn a few simple chords on the guitar, there are hundreds of popular songs that you’ll be able to play!
-Check out the following lists for some ideas.
+When you learn guitar online with our friendly teachers, you’ll get tons of recommendations.
+In the meantime, you can check out the following lists for some ideas.